PROCOM-ERP/IMT-3A-PROCOM-ERP/docs/ROADMAP.md

 ### Frontend and Service Expansion

+- **UI/UX enhancement**: Harmonising and finalising the site's styling.
 - **Inventory Service Frontend**: Design and develop the frontend for the Inventory Service, enhancing the user experience and system functionality.
 - **New Services Development**: Begin development on additional modules, such as HR, Accounting, Supply Chain or CRM.